dariusf/old-hugo-site/content/_index.md

-I'm a PhD student at the National University of Singapore.
+I'm a PhD student in the [PLSE lab](https://nus-plse.github.io/) at NUS.

 My research focuses on applying techniques from programming languages to the verification and testing of distributed systems.